 The bar chart and table below provide some indication of the risks of investing in the Portfolio.
-The bar chart shows how the performance of the Portfolio's Institutional Shares has varied from year to year.
-The table shows how the average annual total returns for one year, five years and since inception of the Portfolio's Institutional Shares compare to those of selected market indices.
+The bar chart shows how the performance of the Portfolio has varied from year to year.
+The table shows how the Portfolio's average annual total returns for one year, five years and since inception compare to those of selected market indices.
 The Portfolio's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
+Performance reflects expense reimbursements and/or fee waivers in effect.
+If such expense reimbursements or fee waivers were not in place, the Portfolio's performance would be reduced.
 Updated performance information is available by visiting www.glenmedeim.com or by calling 1-800-442-8299.